keymetrics/keymetrics.github.io/docs/keymetrics/integrations.md

 }
 ```

- So with this you can easily setup an little express server that receive webhook and send SMS or use whatever integration you want to use.
+This will let you easily setup a little express server that can receive webhooks, automatically send SMS or use any integration you want.